43rd Air Mobility Operations Group

-Overview
+Mission

-As an AMC unit, the 43rd Air Mobility Operations Group (43 AMOG) is part of the air force component of United States Transportation Command (USTRANSCOM).
-It provides rapid strategic deployment of forces assigned to Joint Special Operations Command (JSOC), the XVIII Airborne Corps and 82nd Airborne Division.
-It also provides combatant commanders with Airborne Joint Forcible Entry, combat airlift, aerial port, command and control, and other enabling capabilities.
-The 43 AMOG comprises eight squadrons:
+As an Air Mobility Command unit, the 43rd Air Mobility Operations Group is part of the air force component of United States Transportation Command.
+It provides rapid strategic deployment of forces assigned to Joint Special Operations Command, the XVIII Airborne Corps and 82nd Airborne Division.
+It also provides combatant commanders with airborne joint forcible entry, combat airlift, aerial port, command and control, and other enabling capabilities.
+The 43d comprises eight squadrons: